bauerbyter/KatanaFootController/README.md

 - Switch on/off Effect (also get Effect-Type/Color)
 - Solo Boost
 - Send/Return on/off
+- Mute
+- Send Tap

 ### Missing
 - Switch Effect Type (red/green/yellow)
-- Mute
-- Tap
+- Show Tap
 - Exp-Pedal enhancement

 ## Other Sources
 ### Code
-To be very clear: I just adapted code from other people and just wrote some little code around it to fit my needs.
+I just adapted code from other people and just wrote some little code around it to fit my needs.
 Thanks a lot to the guys from VGuitar Forum and these github repos.

 - https://www.vguitarforums.com/smf/index.php?topic=27185.0
 - https://github.com/SteveObert/KatanaUSB_Midi_controller - Where I "stole" most of the code